 This nugget of information does not completely answer the question of, “What is elfin thyme?”
 Elfin creeping thyme plant (Thymus serpyllum) is a low growing, one to two inches (2.5-5 cm.) tall herbaceous perennial sub shrub with a dense mounding habit.
 In cold climates, this little herb is deciduous, while in milder regions, the plant will retain its foliage year round.

 Flowers are borne upon the fragrant green to grayish blue foliage in summer and are extremely attractive to bees.
 Native to Europe, this little creeping variety of thyme is not only drought and heat tolerant, but deer and rabbit resistant, making it a lovely option for a natural garden landscape.

 The slightly fuzzy or haired foliage of a growing elfin thyme works well among stepping stones, trailing through a rock garden and even as a forgiving substitute for grassy lawns.
 These little guys are adaptable to foot traffic, even fairly heavy foot traffic, and continue to spread while being tromped on, filling the air with their heavenly scent.

 Growing elfin thyme is hardy to USDA hardiness zone 4 and should be planted in full sun and well draining soil, although it will also adapt to shadier areas.
-Shaded areas of growing elfin thyme will tend to clump more while sun exposure encourages the thyme to become more of a ground cover, spreading to a width of about 4 to 8 inches.
-When growing elfin thyme, the plants require at least five hours of sun per day and should be spaced 6 inches apart.
+Shaded areas of growing elfin thyme will tend to clump more while sun exposure encourages the thyme to become more of a ground cover, spreading to a width of about 4 to 8 inches (10 to 20 cm.).
+When growing elfin thyme, the plants require at least five hours of sun per day and should be spaced 6 inches (15 cm.) apart.